-The Thakali (Tomato) Rasam Recipe is a traditional and a staple dish of the south indians.
-Being a South Indian and growing up in that environment, this version of the tomato rasam that my mother prepared was my favourite and continues to be a favorite with me and now my children too.
-This tomato rasam is simple to make and makes a perfect dish to have along with rice or even as a soup for the winter nights.
+The Thakali (Tomato) Rasam Recipe is a traditional and a staple dish of the South India.
+Being a South Indian and growing up in that environment, this version of the Tomato Rasam that my mother prepared continues to be a favorite with me and now my children too.
+This Tomato Rasam recipe is simple to make and makes a perfect dish to have along with rice or even as a soup for the winter nights.

 Makes: 3 to 4 servings

 Total Time: 30 Minutes

 25 grams tuvar dal/yellow split peas

 1/2 cup of freshly prepared tamarind extract or 1 tablespoon lemon juice